ShahzadMomayez/ComputerNetworkCourse/README.md

 - **CA1**: A distributed voice calling system developed using Qt.
 - **CA2**: Network topologies and simulations built using GNS3.
-- **CA3**: A custom computer networks simulator developed from scratch.
+- **CA3**: A custom computer networks simulator developed from scratch using Qt.
-- **CA4**: An extension and second phase of the CA3 simulator project.
+- **CA4**: An extension and second phase of the CA3 simulator project using Qt.